Here are all the winners from the 2024 Grammys – rolling list

 Missy Mazzoli, composer (Peter Herresthal, James Gaffigan & Bergen Philharmonic) – ‘Mazzoli: Dark With Excessive Bright’

-Jessie Montgomery, composer (Awadagin Pratt, A Far Cry & Roomful Of Teeth) – ‘Montgomery: Rounds’
+Jessie Montgomery, composer (Awadagin Pratt, A Far Cry & Roomful Of Teeth) – ‘Montgomery: Rounds’ – winner